Stability and regularity of solutions of the Monge-Amp\`ere equation on Hermitian manifolds: introduction

 The analysis of geometrically meaningful equations on Hermitian manifolds is harder than in the K\"ahler case due to the torsion terms which are difficult to handle in the estimates.
 This accounts for a somewhat technical character of the proofs.

-\it Results. \rm Throughout the paper $(X, \omega )$ will denote a compact manifold $X$ with a Hermitian metric $\omega .$ S. Dinew and the first author obtained in \cite{DK12} $L^{\infty }$ a priori estimates for the complex Monge-Amp\`ere equation
+\it Results. \rm Throughout the paper $(X, \omega )$ will denote a compact manifold $X$ of dimension $n>1$, with a Hermitian metric $\omega .$ S. Dinew and the first author obtained in \cite{DK12} $L^{\infty }$ a priori estimates for the complex Monge-Amp\`ere equation

 with the nonnegative right hand side in $ L^p(\omega^n)$, $p>1.$ The weak continuous solutions, under the same assumption, were obtained by the authors in \cite{KN}.
-Up till now the uniqueness of solutions, normalized, for instance, by $\sup _X u=0$, has not been established.
+Up till now the uniqueness of solutions, normalised, for instance, by $\sup _X u=0$, has not been established.
 It follows, for strictly positive $f$, from the main result of this paper, which is the following stability statement.

 {\bf Theorem A.} {\em Let $0\leq f, g\in L^p(\omega^n)$, $p>1$, be such that $\int_X f \omega^n >0$, $\int_X g\omega^n>0$.
 Consider two continuous $\omega$-psh solutions of the complex Monge-Amp\`ere equation